thindil/steamsky/README.md

 tool.
 It will install all needed Nim packages.
 Additionally, you will need to install *Tcl* and *Tk* development version of packages.
-On Windows, you can use [MagicSplat](https://www.magicsplat.com/tcl-installer/index.html) installer, on Debian-based distributions, it will be `apd-get install tcl-dev tk-dev`.
+On Windows, you can use [MagicSplat](https://www.magicsplat.com/tcl-installer/index.html) installer, on Debian-based distributions, it will be `apt-get install tcl-dev tk-dev`.
 Additional libraries, needed for running the game are listed in the section **Libraries needed to run the game** of the README.md.